-The taxation consequences arising to the customer as a result of the transfer of employees do not differ if the supplier is not a resident of Australia.
+For the customer, the taxation consequences arising from the transfer of employees do not differ if the supplier is not a resident of Australia.

 VAT or sales tax

-Australia has a broad based goods and services tax (GST) regime under which suppliers are required to remit to the Australian Taxation Office 10% of the value of the supply of goods, services, rights and other things acquired in, or in connection with Australia.
+Australia has a broad-based goods and services tax (GST) regime under which suppliers must remit to the Australian Taxation Office 10% of the value of the supply of goods, services, rights and other things acquired in, or in connection with Australia.
 This GST cost is usually passed on to the customers under the relevant contracts.
 In certain circumstances customers may then be entitled to a tax credit for GST purposes in relation to the amount of GST paid, where the relevant acquisition is used by the customer to make further GST taxable supplies.

 Suppliers who are not residents in Australia for tax purposes are not required to remit GST to the Australian Taxation Office, unless the relevant supply satisfies certain nexus criteria with Australia.

-Australia does not impose a services tax regime (however, see above, VAT or sales tax).
+Australia does not impose a services tax regime other than the goods and services tax (GST) (see above, VAT or sales tax).